Langhe Nebbiolo DOC No Name

 about 18 °C

 Following a manual harvest of Nebbiolo grapes, in the cellar the grapes are destemmed and pressed.
 This is followed by a spontaneous fermentation in large concrete tanks, at a temperature between 22°C and 28°C for about 15 days.
-This is followed by a soft pressing and ageing into large Slavonian oak barrels for 3 years.
-Then 6 months of aging in bottle.
+This is followed by a soft pressing and ageing into large Slavonian oak barrels for a bit more than 2 years.

 Ruby red color with purple highlights.
 Ethereal, persistent with violet, rose, fresh fruits and spicy hints on the nose.
 A dry, harmonius, velvety, full-bodied wine, austere and generous wine.